Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: The Reissner-Nordstr o m spacetime

 \section{The Reissner-Nordstr{\"o}m spacetime}

 In this section, we introduce the Reissner-Nordstr{\"o}m exterior metric, as well as relevant background structure.
-We collect here standards coordinate transformation relevant to the study of Reissner-Nordstr{\"o}m spacetime.
+We collect here standard coordinate transformations relevant to the study of Reissner-Nordstr{\"o}m spacetime.
 See for example \cite{Exact}.

 We first fix in Section \ref{diff-structure} an ambient manifold-with-boundary $\MM$ on which we define the Reissner-Nordstr{\"o}m exterior metric $ \g_{M, Q}$ with parameters $M$ and $Q$ verifying $|Q| < M$.
 We shall then pass to more convenient sets of coordinates, like the double null coordinates, the outgoing and ingoing Eddington-Finkelstein coordinates.
 Finally we will show how these sets of coordinates relate to the standard form of the metric as given in \eqref{RNintro}.